Set your Instant Precision Dutch Oven to Sear, 20 minutes.

 When the short ribs are tender and easy to shred, turn off the IP Dutch oven.
 Use a large slotted spoon to remove the short ribs and set them on a platter to keep warm.
 Fish out all the vegetable chunks and discard (they've given up all of their flavor).

 Thicken the cooking liquid turning it into gravy.
 Mix 1/4 cup of flour with 1/4 cup of water until it is smooth and lump free.
 Whisk this mixture into the cooking liquid, and bring it up to a simmer letting it cook for a minute or two to thicken.
 Add more if you like the gravy thicker.
+Alternatively, thicken the gravy with your favorite thickener.

 Season the gravy with salt and pepper and serve!